akroidankur/WeatherApp/README.md

 Overview
 The Weather Dashboard is an interactive and fully functional web application that allows users to search for and view current weather conditions and forecasts.
 It offers an intuitive interface with modern features such as location-based data retrieval, dynamic rendering using Angular signals, and a responsive design that works seamlessly across desktop and mobile devices.

 This project meets all the specified requirements and is ready for use.
-It is deployed on Vercel with server-side rendering (SSR) enabled.
+It is deployed on Vercel with server-side rendering (SSR) enabled with CICD integrated.

 Live Demo